Thematic analysis: Theme

-For Braun and Clarke, there is a clear (but not absolute) distinction between a theme and a code - a code captures one (or more) insights about the data and a theme encompasses numerous insights organised around a central concept or idea.
-They often use the analogy of a brick and tile house - the code is an individual brick or tile, and themes are the walls or roof panels, each made up of numerous codes.
-Other approaches to thematic analysis don't make such a clear distinction between codes and themes - several texts recommend that researchers "code for themes".
+For Braun and Clarke, there is a clear (but not absolute) distinction between a theme and a code – a code captures one (or more) insights about the data and a theme encompasses numerous insights organised around a central concept or idea.
+They often use the analogy of a brick and tile house – the code is an individual brick or tile, and themes are the walls or roof panels, each made up of numerous codes.
+Other approaches to thematic analysis do not make such a clear distinction between codes and themes – several texts recommend that researchers "code for themes".
 This can be confusing because for Braun and Clarke, and others, the theme is considered the outcome or result of coding, not that which is coded.
 In approaches that make a clear distinction between codes and themes, the code is the label that is given to particular pieces of the data that contributes to a theme.
 For example, "SECURITY can be a code, but A FALSE SENSE OF SECURITY can be a theme."